 Boards must be aware that DFPS will send a password-protected email containing the ETR to the email addresses established by Board child care contractors.

-f a child care contractor does not receive the ETR by 11:00 a.m., it is recommended that Boards have contractors contact the RDCC regarding the status of the report.
+Boards must ensure that if a child care contractor does not receive the ETR by 11:00 a.m., the RDCC is outreached in writing regarding the status of the report.

 Boards must be aware that the ETR lists new termination dates as the “New Term Date.”

-Boards must ensure that on receipt of the ETR, child care contractors end the DFPS-funded on the New Term Date or within two business days of receipt of the report, as follows:
+Boards must ensure that on receipt of the ETR, child care contractors end the DFPS-funded CCS on the New Term Date or within two business days of receipt of the report, as follows:

 If the New Term Date is later than the second business day after receipt of the report, then services must end on the New Term Date.